SEFI2/ucoin/README.md

-# Business Model for a New Cryptocurrency - UCoin
+# Business Model for a New Cryptocurrency - U-Coin
 ## Description
 This project briefly explains the business model of a new cryptocurrency being created at Intelligent Enterprise Lab for a purpose of adding comfortability for college stakeholders in transferring, exchanging or simply buying/selling any goods between each other using Smart contracts.
 It describes the parties involved in the university environment and their interest in adapting the new cryptocurrency.
 ## Stakeholders